Allergic Reaction Claim After Eating At A Mexican Restaurant

 You are not obliged to tell the employees of a Mexican restaurant that you have a food allergy.
 You might decide you want to, but you shouldn’t need to, as all of the allergen information you need should be provided for you, as we have seen in the previous section.

 Some people like to tell the serving staff about their food allergy, as it speeds up to ordering process having the staff provide the Mexican restaurant allergy information, rather than having to find it and read it.
 When the serving staff do offer help and advice over choosing safe food, this needs to be entirely accurate information.
-If the staff get the facts wrong, you might order something thinking it is safe for you to eat, only to suffer an allergic reaction to it afterwards.
+If the staff provides inaccurate information, you might order something thinking it is safe for you to eat, only to suffer an allergic reaction to the Mexican food you ordered afterwards.
 This would be seen as negligence, and we could be able to help you to make a compensation claim for the harm you suffered.

 Calculating Compensation For An Allergic Reaction